github/explore/topics/discordjs/index.md

 short_description: discord.js module to interact with the Discord API
 topic: discordjs
 ---
 discord.js is a powerful node.js module that allows you to interact with the Discord API very easily.
-It takes a much more object-oriented approach than most other JS Discord libraries, making your bot's code significantly tidier and easier to comprehend.
+It takes an object-oriented approach, supporting your bot's code to be tidy and easy to comprehend.